 A high degree of uncertainty persists surrounding the full economic impact of the situation.
-The unpredictable nature of the spread of the disease makes it difficult to determine the length of time that the Organization's operations will be impacted.
-Consequently, at the time of issuance of these financial statements, the effect that the abrupt decline in economic activity will have on the Organization's operations, assets, liabilities, revenues and expenses are not yet known.
+The unpredictable nature of the spread of the disease makes it difficult to determine the length of time that the Centre's operations will be impacted or the severity of the impact.
+Consequently, the effects of any subsequent outbreaks or abrupt declines in economic activity will have on the Centre's operations, assets, liabilities, revenues and expenses are unknown at this time.